-Theory and prac (3)

-Practical planting and installation 50%
+Course Mark: Practical planting and installation 50%

-POE Evidence of landscape designs and projects 50% Continual Assessment Course mark (100%)
+POE Evidence of landscape designs and projects 50%

 SYLLABUS The student learn how to practically assess a landscape site for development and be able to plan, select, install and maintain appropriate hard and soft landscape elements for the client or community.
 The student will learn to create sustainable green spaces that are aesthetically pleasing as well as functional and practical.
 This learning takes place under supervision in accredited work places in conjunction with qualified assessors and industry experts.
 Evidence of completed landscape projects are recorded in a portfolio and assessed.